SaaS Observability Platforms: A Buyer’s Guide

 Observability is different from the concept of monitoring because it both provides context to the insights being examined and provides those insights without having to define what it is you’re looking for.

 Observability requires three constituent parts to work: logs, metrics, and traces.
-However, observability goes much further than traditional monitoring, because of the combination of these three elements.
+However, observability goes much further than traditional monitoring, because of the observability and monitoring combination of these three elements.

 Of the three elements of observability, logs are the most granular in detail.
 They are time-stamped records of events occurring in a system or with software.
 Logging practice is commonplace nowadays, although there are still the best practices that can be followed.
 Logs are available in structured or unstructured forms, and whilst structured logs may be seen as the newer (and maybe preferred) form, software engineers will choose the format of the logs based on their requirements.